 It’s easy to find your way around this machine.
 Suction control is made possible by a simple slider, and a pedal retracts its cord.

 This product includes a great selection of accessories too.
 You’ll get a motorized brush, multi-angle tool and brush-crevice tool.
-Also included is a washable HEPA filter for purer air.
+It also includes a washable HEPA filter for purer air.

 Each component of this vacuum makes operating it so easy.
 This is an excellent choice of vacuum if you struggle with back pain or strain.
 Though it’s a canister, you won’t have to bend too much to use this one, and its controls are simple and seamless.